Giovanni Battista Caprara: Legate in France

-The Concordat was officially approved by votes of the Tribunate and the Legislative Assembly on 8 April 1802.
+The Concordat was officially approved by the votes of the Tribunate and the Legislative Assembly on 8 April 1802.
 At the same time and in the same bodies, Napoleon had 121 articles, called the Organic Articles, approved as laws of the French State.
-These articles had not been approved by the Papacy, and had not even been shown in their entirety to the Legate Caprara, before entering into law.
+These articles had not been approved by the Papacy, and had not even been shown in their entirety to the Legate Caprara before entering into law.
 They were regarded by the French as amplifying the Concordat, though a number of them in fact contradicted it.
 The Pope had been tricked and circumvented.

 Cardinal Caprara officiated at the Solemn restoration of public worship in Paris at the cathedral of Notre-Dame on Easter Day (18 April 1802), at which function the First Consul, the high officers of state, and the new ecclesiastical dignitaries assisted.
-The new Archbishop of Paris, the 92 year-old Jean-Baptiste de Belloy-Morangle, led the clergy.
+The new Archbishop of Paris, the 92-year-old Jean-Baptiste de Belloy-Morangle, led the clergy.
 After the reading of the gospel of the day, twenty-seven bishops who were present knelt at the feet of Bonaparte and took a solemn oath of allegiance to the government and the French Republic.

-On 5 May Cardinal Consalvi, the Papal Secretary of State, wrote to Caprara, demanding explanations about the Constitutional bishops, and about the ceremonies of 18 April, pointing out that the Pope's position had been and remained that the Constitutional bishops should have had no part in them.
+On 5 May, Cardinal Consalvi, the Papal Secretary of State, wrote to Caprara, demanding explanations about the Constitutional bishops and about the ceremonies of 18 April, pointing out that the Pope's position had been and remained that the Constitutional bishops should have had no part in them.
 He also pointed out that all the newspapers, particularly those in German territory, were referring to the Organic Articles as though they were part of the Concordat.

-On 27 May 1803 Pius VII wrote to Bonaparte, imploring him to modify the Organic Articles along lines suggested by the papal government.
+On 27 May 1803, Pius VII wrote to Bonaparte, imploring him to modify the Organic Articles along lines suggested by the papal government.
 Napoleon's obstinate resistance was to be one of the principal reasons Pius decided to travel to Paris for the coronation of the emperor in 1804.
 In a letter of 18 August 1803, Caprara, too, protested against the Organic Articles for "establishing in France an ecclesiastical code without the cooperation of the Holy See....
 The Church has received from God alone the authorization to decide questions of the doctrine of the faith or of the regulation of morals, and to make canons or rules of discipline."
 The Church, in fact, never accepted the Organic Articles, though it was powerless to prevent their enforcement.